Patient’s bill of rights

-Diagnosis – Prognostic Scoring Systems: MIPSS, SSTT
+Diagnosis – Prognostic Scoring Systems: MIPSS

 Treatment – NCCN Guidelines for Patients | Myeloproliferative Neoplasms.